tpilz/lumpR/README.md

 ## REFERENCES

-A paper describing lumpR along with an example study is in preparation.
+A paper describing lumpR along with an example study is under discussion in GMD: http://www.geosci-model-dev-discuss.net/gmd-2017-17/

+See also the accompanying github repository: https://github.com/tpilz/lumpr_paper

 For the original LUMP algorithm see: